-- 1. A high school diploma representing the successful completion of 12 years of schooling or it's equivalence. - 2.
-A student must demonstrate they have completed the 30 credit hours of general education or that they have the ability to complete the required general education credits while taking this program. - 3.
-An applicant must be active in \ministry and authorized to implement assignments within a local church.

-\Active in Ministry typically is reflected by the following roles: Senior Pastor, Associate/Assistant Pastor, Church Planter, Elder/Church Leader, Pastor's Spouse, Bishop, or Denominational Leader.
+- 1. A high school diploma representing the successful completion of 12 years of schooling or its equivalence. - 2.
+Students must demonstrate that they can transfer the required general education credit hours or that they can complete the required general education credits while taking this program. - An applicant must be active in \ministry and authorized to implement assignments within a local church. \Active in Ministry typically is reflected by the following roles: Senior Pastor, Associate/Assistant Pastor, Church Planter, Elder/Church Leader, Pastor's Spouse, Bishop, or Denominational Leader.